nitotm/prosemirror-model/README.md

+> Changes:
-> Changes: Prosemirror *marks* can only contain *marks* defined in the schema after them.
-In this fork, all *marks* can contain each other, but you still can use *marks* `excludes` attribute, to exclude some.
+> In this fork, all *marks* can contain each other.
+And you still can use *marks* `excludes` attribute, to exclude others.
+> Originally Prosemirror *marks* can only contain *marks* defined in the schema after them.

 # prosemirror-model